chauth/confluence_http_authenticator/README.md

 Confluence HTTP Authenticator
 =====
-(formerly Confluence Shibboleth Authenticator)

 ### Overview

-Confluence HTTP Authenticator is an authenticator for Confluence that can be used with Shibboleth (tested with Shibboleth 1.3 and 2.0) and possibly other HTTP-authentication solutions.
+Confluence HTTP Authenticator (formerly known as Confluence Shibboleth Authenticator) is an authenticator for Confluence that can be used with Shibboleth (tested with Shibboleth 1.3 and 2.0) and possibly other HTTP-authentication solutions.

 Currently the authenticator takes the HTTP header that Shibboleth or something else passes into Confluence (usually REMOTE_USER) as the user's username (id) and either creates or updates a Confluence user in Confluence via Confluence API and can manage the groups memberships of that user based on Shibboleth (mace) attributes that have been configured to be passed into Confluence from Shibboleth.
 It relies on Shibboleth or something else to ensure that the header cannot be provided by the client itself, overriding the authentication mechanism.